GiammaBigFishEngineer/MaskArchitectureAnomaly_CourseProject/README.md

 ## 2. Fine-Tuning
 The fine-tuning process is handled via PyTorch Lightning to adapt the base `eomt_coco` model to the Cityscapes domain, ultimately generating a third checkpoint called `eomt_coco_ft`.

-To rigorously validate our "network surgery" approach, the training process is split across two notebooks:
+To validate our "network surgery" approach, the training process is split across two notebooks:
 * **`STEP5_lighiting_no_head.ipynb` (Configuration A):** Implements the *Linear Probing Baseline*.
 In this notebook, only the `class_head` is unfrozen, keeping the object queries and mask heads frozen to test the model's ability to rely purely on unmodified COCO spatial features.
 * **`STEP_5_lighting.ipynb` (Configuration B):** Implements the *Targeted Network Surgery* (our proposed methodology).
 This notebook coordinates the unfreezing of the `class_head`, `mask_head`, `upscale` module, and the learnable object queries (`q.weight`) to achieve the optimal spatial adaptation.